Easy Vegan Banana Cake smothered in decadent vegan cream cheese frosting. It's soft, fluffy, moist, and perfectly spiced!

 - Now add the arrowroot powder, salt, vanilla and about 2 cups of the powdered sugar.
 Beat on the lowest speed for about 20 seconds until the powdered sugar has stopped flying around, then add another 2 cups.
 Beat again on low until it's mostly combined then turn the speed up to medium high again and beat until smooth and creamy, scraping down the edges with a spatula as needed to get any dry powdered sugar off the sides and into the mix.

 - Add the remaining powdered sugar to thicken as needed.
 Using it all makes the frosting much easier to handle, spread and pipe.
-As soon as it's nice and smooth stop.
-It's important not to over-beat.

 - Do not be tempted to add any more liquid to the frosting at any stage because it will become too runny.
 Once done, cover the bowl and put in the fridge until needed.